MaciekBaron/PSPLUSTilesTheme/README.md

 var GKP = function () {
 ```

-Directly underneath it, copy and paste the code from [code.js](code.js)
+Directly underneath it, copy and paste the code from [code.js](code.js) and save the file.

+If you encounter permission errors, this is because you haven't opened the text editor as an administrator.
+Either reopen the application, or save a copy, and the move the copy to the original folder - Windows should then prompt you to approve the copy process.

+## Notice
+This repository does not contain any code owned by Sony Enterainment or its subsidiaries.
+Maintainers of this repository do not take any responsibility for any adverse effects of using the code changes.
+Use at your own risk.

+## License
+GNU Affero General Public License v3.0.
+See [LICENSE](LICENSE).